 It can be calculated in a fiat amount or in a percentage.
 A margin can be both positive and negative, and a negative margin means that you expect the buyer to pay for the item less than its cost price.

 A computer or group of computers that add new transactions to blocks and verify blocks created by other miners.
 Miners collect transaction fees and are rewarded with new bitcoins for their services.

-Bitcoin mining is the process of using computer hardware to do mathematical calculations for the Bitcoin network in order to confirm transactions.
+Mining is the process of using computer hardware to do mathematical calculations to confirm transactions on the Bitcoin network.
 Miners collect transaction fees for the transactions they confirm and are awarded bitcoin for each block they verify.

 Buy offer: This is a trade proposal created by users who are trying to buy cryptocurrency in exchange for a different payment method (i.e. gift cards, fixed currencies).
 Payment methods are set by the buyer in this instance.
 Users can find buy offers here.